Phase 1 — Deploy Elastic Security Infrastructure

 • Step 4: Update Repository List

-• Refreshed package list to include the new Elastic repository
+• Refresh the package list to include the new Elastic repository

 • sudo apt update